At a glance

 Each component has a way it fails and the failures come from water.
 A fresh tomato sliced thick and laid in unsalted bleeds juice into the buttered crumb within five minutes; salted in a colander for sixty seconds and drained, the same tomato carries its acid without its water.
 A fish left whole as fillets slides on the slice and breaks unevenly under the lid; mashed coarse to a spreadable layer it becomes cohesive and the salt distributes evenly across the bite.
 The oil from the tin is the binder for the mash and goes into the bowl rather than being drained off; mashed without it the fish reads dry.
 Butter spread firm to the corners is the waterproof seal against the residual moisture the tomato carries and the residual oil the mash carries from above.
 Brown bread stands up to an oily wet filling far better than soft white, which goes to grey transparency by the second bite.

 Pull a wedge off the lunchbox plate at the desk and the cross-section reads in three layers: a pale strip of buttered brown, a pink slice of tomato dotted with a few small seeds, a coarse grey-pink layer of mashed sardine flecked with the darker grain of crushed bone.
 A direct smell rises off the wedge: the tin first, cool and sharply fishy, with the tomato note bright underneath it and the lemon high above.
-The first bite gives soft through the brown crumb and meets the tomato cool and sweet, then the sardine arrives behind it salty and rich and oily, the textures distinct against each other.
+The first bite gives soft through the brown crumb and meets the tomato cool and sweet, then the sardine arrives behind it salty and oily and dense, the textures distinct against each other.
 The acid catches in the nose a beat behind the salt.
-The chew is short.
+The chew is short and the small bones give a faint chalk under the molars.
 The aftertaste is fish and tomato in balance rather than fish alone, which is the work the second element is doing.

 The British store-cupboard tradition reads the sandwich at home rather than at a counter.
 A Sunday tea between dinner and bed is one place it appears: a plate of small sandwiches on a table beside the teapot, sardine-and-tomato sat next to cucumber fingers and egg-mayonnaise quarters as the savoury option for the eater who wants a stronger flavour.
 The lunchbox is the other; a household at quarter to seven on a weekday morning opens the cupboard for a tin and the fruit bowl for a tomato, and the build goes into cling film for the desk.
-Older British recipes name it directly: Mrs Beeton's volume lists it under cold tea-table fillings, and the back of a Princes or John West tin carries the household method with the tomato listed alongside lemon and pepper.
+The labour writing of the postwar decades places it squarely in thrift: a tin of sardines stretched two or three slices further by a tomato that cost pennies, fish on the days fresh fish was dear.
 The supermarket meal-deal wedge does not stock it; this is a sandwich British households make at home from the cupboard.

 The variations stay close to the tin and the second element.
 Sardine and cucumber swaps the tomato's sweetness for a cool water-crisp note.
 Sardine with raw red onion and vinegar sharpens the build with a pungent crunch.
 Sardine and beetroot adds a sweet earthy stain.
 Tinned pilchards or mackerel with tomato runs the build through a different oily-fish tin from the same supermarket shelf.
 The plain sardine sandwich without a second element is the closed thrift reading and lives at its own slug.
 Sardines on toast is the open-face hot-supper version where the oil is the structural element rather than the tomato.
 The Portuguese sardinha em conserva on a tosta with tomato and oregano is the Iberian cousin from a different country.
 Each cousin sits at its own slug; none is a variation on the tomato-paired British build.